SzymonZet/luxchck/README.md

 2. Install Go/Golang: https://go.dev/doc/install
 3. Open bash/ps1/cmd and go to root directory
 4. Type `go run . -city="wroc" -visitType="hemat"`
-5. Type your Luxmed login, press `enter`, then type your Luxmed password, also press `enter` (note: not seeing any characters is intentional way of masking login/password)
+5. Type your login, press `enter`, then type your password, also press `enter` (note: not seeing any characters is intentional way of masking login/password)

 Typical output should look like this:
 ```
 ==============================
-SzymonZet/LuxmedCheck
+szymonzet/luxchck
 ==============================

- PARAMETER : VALUE
+ PARAMETER | VALUE
  visitType | hemat
       city | wroc

-Type Luxmed Login and press enter:
+Type Login and press enter:
-Type Luxmed Password and press enter:
+Type Password and press enter:

 ==============================